omunroe-com/books-2/restructuredtext/restructuredtext.rst

    .. _official documentation: https://docs.python.org/

-Within hyperlink targets it is possible to group several targets and point to single location or point from one hyperlink target to another hyperlink target:
+Within hyperlink targets it is possible to group several targets and point to single location or point from one hyperlink target to another hyperlink
+reference:

 .. code:: rst